thaiminhpv/Blockchain-capstone-project/README.md

 # A decentralized exchange for swapping tokens

-Design and Development of A Decentralized Exchange

 ## Introduction

-This project is a decentralized exchange system for swapping between Ether and ERC20 tokens.
+This project is a decentralized exchange application for swapping between Ether and ERC20 tokens.

 ## Installation